vadosnaprimer/pspkvm/Readme.txt

 	Left Trigger + Right Trigger + Cross:    Exit current running MIDlet

 - Multi tasking
-	In and application, press Left Trigger+Right Trigger+Triangle will put current running MIDlet to background, and AMS screen will be shown.
-The background running MIDlet is shown in high-lighted, and you can choose another MIDlet to run without stop the previous MIDlet.
-To bring a background running MIDlet to foreground, just click the MIDlet item from AMS is ok.
+	In an application, pressing Left Trigger+Right Trigger+Triangle will send the currently running MIDlet to the background, and the AMS screen will be shown.
+The background running MIDlet is shown high-lighted, and you can choose another MIDlet to run without stopping the previous MIDlet.
+To bring a midlet running in the background to the foreground, just click the MIDlet item from AMS.
-	Note that currently we only enable run 2 MIDlet to run at same time, will allow more in future.
+	Note that currently we only enable run two MIDlets to run at same time, will allow more in future.

 - Connect to network
 	Before a Java MIDlet wants to use network, you need to connect your PSP to network at first.
 To setup this connection, please select "Network Setup" in AMS(the 2nd item in AMS MIDlets list), then all the wifi connections you've setup in PSP will be listed.
 Select one and until an alert popup to tell you if it's succeeded.
 Once it says "Successfully connected by profile xxx", that means your network is setup, and back to AMS and run you MIDlet which uses network.